On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Deformation invariance of Hodge numbers

-We state the main theorem of this section as follows, whose proof will be postponed to Subsection \ref{sbs-pq}. \begin{theorem} If the injectivity of the mapping $\iota_{BC,\p}^{p,q+1}$, the surjectivity of the mapping $\iota_{BC,\bp}^{p,q}$ on the central fiber $X_0$ and the deformation invariance of the $(p,q-1)$-Hodge number $h^{p,q-1}_{\db_t}(X_t)$ hold, then $h^{p,q}_{\db_t}(X_t)$ are independent of $t$. \end{theorem} Next, we will state the following three examples that the deformation invariance of the $(p,q)$-Hodge number fails when one of the three conditions in Theorem \ref{inv-pq} is not satisfied, while the other two hold, with the help of Hodge, Bott--Chern and Aeppli numbers of manifolds in the Kuranishi family of the Iwasawa manifold (see \cite[Appendix]{Ag13} and \cite[Section 1.c]{Sc07}).
-It implies that the three conditions in Theorem \ref{inv-pq} cannot be dropped for the sake of the validity of a theorem concerning the deformation invariance of all the $(p,q)$-Hodge numbers.
+In this subsection, we will state the following three examples that the deformation invariance of the $(p,q)$-Hodge number fails when one of the three conditions in Theorem \ref{pq def} is not satisfied, while the other two hold, with the help of Hodge, Bott--Chern and Aeppli numbers of manifolds in the Kuranishi family of the Iwasawa manifold (see \cite[Appendix]{Ag13} and \cite[Section 1.c]{Sc07}).
+It implies that the three conditions in Theorem \ref{pq def} cannot be dropped for the sake of the validity of a theorem concerning the deformation invariance of all the $(p,q)$-Hodge numbers.

 Let $\mathbb{I}_3$ be the Iwasawa manifold of complex dimension $3$ with $\varphi^1,\varphi^2,\varphi^3$ denoted by the basis of the holomorphic one form $H^0(\mathbb{I}_3,\Omega^1)$ of $\mathbb{I}_3$, satisfying the relation And the convention $\varphi^{12\bar{1}\bar{2}\bar{3}}:= \varphi^1 \w \varphi^2 \w \overline{\varphi}^1\w \overline{\varphi}^2\w \overline{\varphi}^3$ will be used for simplicity.
 In order to reduce the number of cases under consideration, notice that, on a compact complex Hermitian manifold $X$ of complex dimension $n$, for any integer $0\leq{p,q}\leq n$, the Hodge-$*$-operator induces an isomorphism between